 Cardiac Glycosides — Magnesium sulfate should be administered with extreme caution in digitalized patients, because serious changes in cardiac conduction which can result in heart block may occur if administration of calcium is required to treat Magnesium toxicity.

-When administered by continuous intravenous infusion (especially for more than 24 hours preceding delivery) to control convulsions in a toxemic woman, the newborn may show signs of Magnesium toxicity, including neuromuscular or respiratory depression (See OVERDOSAGE).
+When administered by continuous IV infusion (especially for more than 24 hours preceding delivery) to control convulsions in a toxemic woman, the newborn may show signs of Magnesium toxicity, including neuromuscular or respiratory depression.
+(See OVERDOSAGE).

 Labor and Delivery